-Om Umare is pursuing a Bachelor of Science in Computer Engineering with a minor in mathematics and Finance.
+Om Umare is pursuing a bachelor's degree in computer engineering with a minor in mathematics and finance.
 He is extremely interested in machine learning and Artificial intelligence.
 Currently, Om is working with Dr. Anup Das Kumar on developing a Recurrent and Spiking Neural Network for predicting high-speed target movement.
 His goal is to mesh machine learning and the finance world together by creating a program that can closely predict stock market movement by using daily information given by news and reports.
 When he’s not in classes or doing research, he likes to indulge in intramural sports, lead his fraternity, and keep up with freelance web development work.

 BS Chemical Engineering '23

-Sarenna Roeung is pursuing a Bachelor of Science in Chemical Engineering with a minor in Engineering Leadership.
+Sarenna Roeung is pursuing a bachelor's degree in chemical engineering with a minor in engineering leadership.
 She is passionate about process engineering and research & development.
 Additionally, Sarenna is interested in being a professional mentor throughout her engineering career.
 She mentors two first-year chemical engineering students through Drexel’s Engineering Leadership Program.
-Sarenna is heavily involved in research at Drexel; as a freshman, she conducted research through Vertically Integrated Projects (VIP) and the STAR Scholars Program.
+Sarenna is heavily involved in research at Drexel.
+As a freshman, she conducted research through Vertically Integrated Projects (VIP) and the STAR Scholars Program.

 Through the Aspire Scholars program, Sarenna hopes to expand her network by connecting with her fellow scholars and successful alumni.
 She is also excited to participate in professional development activities and to progress with Aspire’s individual guidance.